keithagroves/mt-eyerest/README.md

 ### Create the plist File

-1. Create a new plist file called `com.com.mt_eyerest.plist.plist`.
+1. Create a new plist file called `com.mt_eyerest.plist`.
 You can do this using any text editor that can save plain text files.

     ```bash
     nano com.mt_eyerest.plist